Jaymelee Kim

 Education

-- PhD, Anthropology, University of Tennessee-Knoxville
+- Ph.D. in Anthropology, University of Tennessee-Knoxville

-- MA, Anthropology, University of Tennessee-Knoxville
+- M.A. in Anthropology, University of Tennessee-Knoxville

 - Graduate Certificate in Linguistics

-- Graduate Certificate in Disasters, Displacement, and Human Rights
+- Graduate Certificate in Disasters, Displacement and Human Rights

 Awards and grants